idvorkin/idvorkin.github.io/_d/grandmother.md

 2. 2m - what was the reason we wanted to follow the rule
 3. 2m - was it worth it.

 An advanced reader will notice, there are 2 cases to braking the rule 1) deliberately 2) mindlessly.
 If it was broken mindlessly, then the most useful thing will be to mindful the next time we wish to break the rule.
 This reflection practice primes us for that.
-If it was broken deliberatly, but we made a bad call, then furthor reflection on that is helpful, and it will help up again in the future.
+If it was broken deliberately, but we made a bad call, then further reflection on that is helpful, and it will help up again in the future.

 ### Cutting ourselves slack vs slacking off